lukso-network/docs/docs/learn/dapp-developer/readProfileData.md

 This guide shows you how to read data from a [Universal Profile](../../standards/universal-profile/introduction.md) smart contract.

 :::info
-⌨️ The full code of this example can be found in the 👾 [lukso-playground](https://github.com/lukso-network/lukso-playground/blob/main/read-profiledata/read-profiledata.js) repository.
+⌨️ The full code of this example can be found in the 👾 [lukso-playground](https://github.com/lukso-network/lukso-playground/blob/main/get-profile-data/get-data-keys.js) repository and ⚡️ [StackBlitz](https://stackblitz.com/github/lukso-network/lukso-playground?file=get-profile-data%2Fget-data-keys.js).
 :::

 :::tip